-Grade 4 to 6 11,126 students provided responses 81% response rate Total Sai Grade 7 to 8 6,950 students provided responses 78% response rate total num represent Students Grade 9 to 12 9,352 students provided responses 49% response rate sample if Total 27.428 students provided responses 66% response rate reported.
+Grade 4 to 6 11,126 students provided responses 81% response rate Total Sample: Refers to the Grade 7 to 8 6,950 students provided responses 78% response rate total number (#) of students represented in this report.
+Students are included in the Grade 9 to 12 9,352 students provided responses 49% response rate sample if they complete a question and the data are Total 27,428 students provided responses 66% response rate reported.